Last Chance Furniture

 Second-Hand Retailers

-Constantly hunting for stock.
-Currently trawling Facebook Marketplace, attending house clearances, driving around.
+Constantly searching for stock.
+Browsing Facebook Marketplace, attending house clearances, driving around.
 They need a reliable, steady supply line.

 • Filtered feed by location, type, and price